Please complete the enrollment form below. Please contact us if you have any questions. You will be contacted afterward.

 Your satisfaction is of the utmost importance to us.
-When a new student is accepted into Coachella Valley Arts Institute, we like to be sure that we can share openly about any concerns or questions that may arise.
+When a new student is accepted into Coachella Valley Arts Institute, we like to be sure that we can share openly any concerns or questions that may arise.

 Registration Fee: There is a $15 Non-Refundable registration fee per child at the time of enrollment.
 If you terminate childcare services and are gone more than 90 days and wish to return to Coachella Valley Arts Institute, you must pay a $10 re-application fee.

 Tuition / Payment Procedures / Late Fees

 Your specific rates will be outlined in your desired class schedule.
 Tuition is payable in advance.
 Payment may be made online, check, money order, or cash.
 A $5.00 per 15 minutes late pickup fee will be assessed for all children picked up after the assigned pick-up time. $10 an hour will be assessed for full-time students who exceed 9 hours in a day.
 This must be paid in cash at the time of pickup, or before the child’s next regularly scheduled day.
 This will be strictly enforced, and habitual tardiness may result in termination of services.

 Hours of Operation / Arrival and Departures

 Children are to arrive clean and fed (unless arriving just before a mealtime).
 Our normal procedure is to release the child only to his/her parents, or someone else the parents designate in writing.
 It is required by state law that all parents sign their children in and out each day.
 For your convenience, a sign-in/out sheet, pen, and a clock are located by the door, this gives us a written record of the child’s attendance, hours, and the person who brought or picked up the child each day.

 Holidays / Vacations / Absences